egkristi/scripts/docs/MKDOCS_SERVER.md

 # MkDocs Server Helper

-This document describes the helper script at `sbin/mkdocs-server`, a robust wrapper for running a local MkDocs development server.
+This document describes the helper script at `sbin/mkdocs-server`, which uses uv's inline dependencies feature (PEP 723) for self-contained execution.
+It's a robust wrapper for running a local MkDocs development server.

 ## Overview